+The Sea Tiger has an untold story on its own.
+The Sea Tiger did not go down with pirate treasure, or in the storm of the century, or attacked by kamikazes, this intentional wreck peacefully slipped underneath the waves in 1999.
 The Sea Tiger is located about a quarter-mile south of Kewalo Basin.
-The max. depth is 130 feet but usually limited to about 100 feet.
-In 1992, 93 undocumented Chinese immigrants were discovered aboard this 168-foot ship, which was known as Yun Fong Seong No. 303.
-Its five crew members were sent to prison and the boat was seized.
-In 1994, it was sold to a Vietnamese fisherman who renamed it the Sea Tiger.
+The max. depth is 130 feet but usually limited to about 100 -125 feet, with visibility between 35 to 200ft.
+In 1992, 93 undocumented immigrants were discovered aboard this 168-foot ship, which was known as Yun Fong Seong No. 303.
+All five crew members were sent to prison and the boat was seized.
+In 1994, it was sold to a fisherman who renamed it the Sea Tiger.
 After the coast guard repeatedly fined the fisherman, he abandoned it in Honolulu Harbor.
 Voyager Submarines bought the Sea Tiger for $1 and sank it in 1999.
-It is our deepest recreational wreck on Oahu.
-However, it is very close to shore and is usually in very calm water, making this a great dive year-round.
-This is Captain Nick’s favorite wreck!

 This wreck has a depth of about 100 feet and is a crew favorite.
 Commissioned in 1944, it was a fueling ship for other Navy vessels at sea during World War II and the Korean War.
 Measuring in at 174 feet long, it carried 250,000 gallons of fuel.
 This ship also carries a large gun on its stern, with its mount clearly visible.
 At some point in the 1950s, the ship was decommissioned and mothballed in Guam.
 In 1989, Atlantis Submarines sank the ship as a marine life habitat.
 When currents and conditions allow and the air is plentiful, you can swim over to the shipwreck San Pedro about 40 yards away.
 There is so much to see here with two fantastic wrecks in just one dive!